Skip to main content

 Missing Content-Security-Policy header.
 The Content-Security-Policy HTTP response header is not set.
 CSP helps prevent XSS attacks by specifying valid sources of content.
 CVSS: 6.1.
 Reference: CWE-16.

-A vibe coder pastes this into Cursor.
+A developer using agentic AI pastes this into Cursor.
 Cursor adds a CSP header.
 But without knowing the application's actual resource loading patterns, it generates a policy that either breaks the app (too restrictive) or does not protect it (too permissive).

 When to use a scanner